991jo/gsltctrl-rs/README.md

 |    6 | sending a request to the API was unsucessfull |
 |    7 | could not format a JSON message |

+# Download

+You can download the latest binary for your os under releases, or you can build it with the instructions below.

 # API used by GSLTCTRL-RS